-The first documents you’ll need when arriving in Estonia are: residence permit, personal code (for non EU citizens) and residence registration (for both, EU & non EU citizens).
+The first things you’ll need when settling in Estonia are receiving a residence permit (for non-EU citizens) and applying for a personal ID code (for EU citizens), followed by registering your address of residence (for both, EU & non-EU citizens).
 Book a time slot and we will help you through the process.

 You can book a consultation about how to apply for the residence permit by scheduling the appointment.
 But you can apply for the document at one of the Police and Border Guard Board offices.

 Update: due to the emergency situation declared by the Government of Estonia, this service is currently put on hold.

 What is a residence permit – a residence permit is a required document, allowing a foreign national to reside in Estonia for a fixed or indefinite length of time.